mekaufman/iam/accessgroup_rules.md

 <dd>Enter the attribute value for the attribute statement that the rule is comparing against.</dd>
 </dl>

-You can add more than one condition for a rule.
-All conditions set in the rule must be met for a user to be added to an access group.
+You can think of the rule as a key:value pair where the key is what you add in the `Add users when` field, and the value is what you enter in the `Value` field for what the rule must compare against based on the comparator that is selected.
 {: tip}

 ## Example rule